daavelino/pwd-strength/README.md

   11:{"name":"Diceware word list","count":7776}
 };
 ```
-and represent the most common choices of symbols to be used as a password.
+and represent the most common choices of symbols to be used in a password.
 They also present the number of different symbols each alphabet holds, making it simple to compute along the code.
-The list was obtained [here](https://en.wikipedia.org/wiki/Password_strength#Random_passwords), but it is not difficult to compute from the scratch.
+The list was obtained [here](https://en.wikipedia.org/wiki/Password_strength#Random_passwords), but it is not difficult to be computed from the scratch.

 In other words, the aphabet provides the "seed" to calculate the `alphabet_entropy`, here: